 |Uniform or Fannie Mae-Specific Rider||Purpose|

 |The Multistate PUD Rider (Form 3150) or the Multistate Condominium Rider (Form 3140)||Required for a mortgage that is secured by

 a unit in a PUD or condo project.
-Fannie Mae also has developed
+Fannie Mae also has developed special

-by units in condo or PUD projects.
+in condo or PUD projects.